Best B&W speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bowers & Wilkins speakers you can buy in 2020.

 They're a dab hand at positioning, making them versatile enough for pretty much any room in the house.
 Small, powerful, adaptable... simply put, these are miniature marvels.

 Read the full review: B&W 607

 If we had to sum up the Formation Duos in a word, it would be 'divisive'.
 Why?
-The aesthetic won't appeal to everyone and they're far from cheap.
-But if you want a wireless pair of standmounters that nothing comes even close to right now, you've just found them.
+The aesthetic won't appeal to everyone, plus they're far from cheap.
+But if you want a wireless pair of standmount speakers that nothing comes even close to right now, you've just found them.